The short and steep hike to Delicate Arch is a must-do if you’re visiting Arches National Park just north of Moab, Utah.

 - Cumulative Elevation Gain: 714 feet – most coming on the last mile of the trail (4,227 lowest, 4,865 highest)

 Perhaps Edward Abbey sums the mysterious beauty of Delicate Arch the most in his book, Desert Solitaire:

-This short and steep hike is a must-do if you’re visiting Arches National Park just north of Moab, Utah.
-It is highly recommended to make this short trek to catch the setting sun provide a dramatically contrasted orange and red glow on the beautiful arch which frames the picturesque (and often snow-capped) La Sal Mountains in the distance (the primary photo for this report was taken about 10 minutes before sunset).
+It is highly recommended to make this short trek to catch the setting sun provide a dramatically contrasting orange and red glow on the beautiful arch that frames the picturesque (and often snow-capped) La Sal Mountains in the distance (the primary photo for this report was taken about 10 minutes before sunset).